robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 ### 1. Don't swallow your own errors

 I don't think that the `Database#add_data` function should even be responsible for catching and swallowing its own errors.
 To see why, imagine that you are another programmer working on this project, and you want to use `add_data` in your own code.
 You call the function and run your code, but you don't see any records created in the database.
 You tear your hair out for an hour.
 Eventually you scroll back through all of your output logs, and notice a line saying `Error writing data to database: SqliteException`.
 You realize that your writes to the database were failing for easily-fixable reasons, but the `add_data` function was trying to be helpful by preventing these errors from causing your program to halt.
-You wish that `add_data` had instead allowed the error to be raised properly so that that it could have noisily and helpfully shown you that there was a problem with your code.
+You wish that `add_data` had instead allowed the error to be raised properly so that that you could have known that there was a problem with your code.

+In short, don't catch and swallow or ignore errors unless you're sure you know what you're doing.

 ### 2. Don't catch every type of Exception

 The line `except Exception as e` means "catch *every* type of exception".
 Even if you do want your code to catch some types of exception, catching every type of exception is almost always a mistake.

-When you catch every type of exception, you catch *every* type of exception, including some that are invaluable for debugging and making sure your code is behaving correctly.
-For example, you'll catch `NameError`, which indicates that a variable is not defined and suggests that you have typoed something somewhere.
+When you catch every type of exception, you catch *every* type of exception, including some that are indicative of boneheaded bugs.
+For example, `except Exception as e` will even catch `NameError`, an error that indicates that a variable is not defined and suggests that you have typoed something somewhere.
 You almost always want to know about `NameError`s, and never want them to be caught.

-Instead, we should work out what types of errors we expect to see and aren't concerned by, and only catch those errors (for example: `except sqlite3.Error as e`).
-That said, in this database situation, I don't think that there are any errors that we expect to see.
-If a single call to `add_data` fails then this suggests that there is likely a bug that we need to fix.
+Instead, we should work out what types of errors we expect to see and therefore aren't concerned by, and only catch those errors (for example: `except sqlite3.Error as e`).
+That said, in this database situation, I don't think that there *are* any errors that we expect to see.
+If `add_data` throws an exception then this suggests that there is likely a bug that we need to fix.
 I would therefore remove the `try`/`except` block from this function entirely.

-Now let's look at a different part of the program, in which I think that error handling is entirely appropriate: the code that queries the Google Maps API.
+Next let's look at a different part of the program, in which I think that error handling is entirely appropriate: the code that queries the Google Maps API.

 ## Catching exceptions from the Google Maps API

-Michael's program talks to the Google Maps API by sending it requests over the internet.
+Michael's program talks to the Google Maps API by sending requests to it over the internet.
 Despite everyone's best efforts, sometimes requests over the internet fail for no particular reason.
 Maybe Google's API has a brief hiccup, or maybe Michael's wi-fi goes down briefly at 3am.
 Without exception handling, a single failed request to the Google Maps API would cause Michael's program to explode and stop collecting data.

-To keep Michael's program chugging along and collecting data, we should catch Google Maps errors that we believe are *transient*, meaning that they will go away if we try again.
+To keep Michael's program chugging along in the face of intermittent internet issues, we should catch Google Maps errors that we believe are *transient*, meaning that they will go away if we try again.
 Our code might change from:

 ```python
 data = get_commute_data(origin, destination, api_key)